jledentu/drawing-canvas/README.md

-# drawing-canvas
+# paint-canvas

-A canvas element with drawing features.
+A canvas element with painting/sketching features.